Joseph Hirshhorn: Art collecting

 When Hirshhorn began to make money, he began to buy art, both paintings and sculpture.
 He amassed a collection of paintings and sculptures from the 19th and 20th centuries.
 Applying himself seriously to the study of art, he would question dealers, critics, and curators, and visit artists in their studios.
 He made quick decisions on buying a piece.
 "If you've got to look at a picture a dozen times before you make up your mind", he once said, "there's something wrong with you or the picture".

-Hirshhorn graced his Greenwich mansion with paintings by Joseph Glasco (and sculpture), Willem de Kooning, Raphael Soyer, Jackson Pollock, Larry Rivers, and Thomas Eakins, and the grounds outside with sculptures by Auguste Rodin, Pablo Picasso, Henri Matisse, Alberto Giacometti, Alexander Calder, Richard Bernstein (artist), George Rickey, and Henry Moore.
+Hirshhorn graced his Greenwich mansion with paintings by Joseph Glasco (also sculpture), Willem de Kooning, Raphael Soyer, Jackson Pollock, Larry Rivers, and Thomas Eakins, and the grounds outside with sculptures by Auguste Rodin, Pablo Picasso, Henri Matisse, Alberto Giacometti, Alexander Calder, Richard Bernstein (artist), George Rickey, and Henry Moore.
 He allowed many nonprofit groups to use tours of his sculpture garden for fundraising.

+Hirshhorn once walked away from purchasing a number of pieces in Los Angeles, because the Ferus Gallery would not offer the usual 10 percent discount.
+Later, while in negotiations to build the Hirshhorn Museum, Hirshhorn visited Ferus again, offering to buy all the works in a recent show by Ed Ruscha.
+The gallerist added 30 percent when calculating the total, and when Hirshhorn asked for a discount, a 30 percent discount was granted.